braintree/jsdoc-template/README.md

     }
 }
 ```

-Note that `referenceTitle` and `disableSort` will affect the output of this theme.
+Note: `referenceTitle` and `disableSort` will affect the output of this theme.

 If you would like to enable [Algolia DocSearch](https://community.algolia.com/docsearch/), you can pass a `search` object into the `templates` object.

 ```json